bhammack/bhammack.github.io/content/posts/homeserver/docker/index.md

 Nearly everything hosted on my home server is executed and managed as a collection of docker containers and configurations.
 This entire stack is versioned through a private git repository in order to version and encapsulate the composition, configuration, and integrations in one place.
 Within this repo lies one docker-compose.yml that describes all my services (though at this point, I am pursuing decomposing this file into multiple stacks as it's growing quite cumbersome to maintain).

+From the original Ubuntu 18 server installation, only a few modifications were made to the base operating system.
+I'll describe those changes later in this post.

 ## Can I see it?

 ```